JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 * On the surface, there looks to be a large improvement in representation for authors that use *she/her* pronouns
   * Both Best Novel and Best Novelette have a strong positive correlation for authors who use *she/her* pronouns
     * Best Novel takes this correlation to its natural conclusion in 2020 where all of the authors use *she/her* pronouns
-  * Best Novella has a weak correlation for authors who use she/her pronouns
+  * Best Novella has a weak positive correlation for authors who use *she/her* pronouns
-  * In both Best Novella and Best Novelette categories there is what seem to be a strange blip in the 2015 data.
-This is a result of a malicious scheme by a group of [internet misogynists](https://en.wikipedia.org/wiki/Sad_Puppies) to stuff the ballet box because they felt that too many people that didn't have he/him pronouns were being nominated.
+  * In both the Best Novella and Best Novelette categories, there is a strange blip in the 2015 data.
+This is a result of a malicious scheme by a group of [internet misogynists](https://en.wikipedia.org/wiki/Sad_Puppies) to stuff the ballot box because they felt that too many people that didn't have *he/him* pronouns were getting nominations.

 * The breakdown of nominations per author is very informative.
 Authors who use *she/her* pronouns had multiple nominations at a rate that far outstripped authors of he/him and they/them pronouns
   * This tells us that they keep drawing from the same pool of authors that use she/her pronouns
-  * **In other words authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to raise to the same standard**
+  * **In other words, authors that use *she/her* pronouns need to be exceptional to receive a nomination, while those with *he/him* pronouns don't need to raise to the same standard**
   * I don't have the exact number anymore, but just 18 authors that use *she/her* pronouns are responsible for ~66 nominated works.
 That's about a third of the nominations over the last 11 years coming from just 18 people!
 So while overall representation has improved for authors that use *she/her* pronouns, the spread of authors is dismally low.
 - Representation for people who don't use *she/her* or *he/him* pronouns is abysmal at just 3 out of 118 nominated authors over the past 11 years